 In our next blog post, we'll talk about using this optimised product data to benefit your offsite channels such as paid social, marketplaces and affiliate.

-If you'd like to learn more about product data and how it can be used to drive fantastic performance across all offsite channels, we'd love to chat to you!
+Learn more about product data and how it can be used to drive fantastic performance!Download free datasheet